Niall Booker

 Niall Scott Kilgour Booker (born September 1958) is a Scottish banker who was Chief Executive of The Co-operative Bank from May 2013 to December 2016.
 Previously, he spent 30 years working for HSBC, where his roles included country or regional heads in India, Thailand, the Middle East and North America.
 He has been described as a "clean-up expert", having helped HSBC in North America to recover from sub-prime lending losses and from money-laundering issues.
-Currently he is Chair of Monument Bank, a Non Executive Director of Non Standard Finance plc and Chairman of the Council at Glenalmond College.
+Currently he is chair of Monument Bank, a non-executive director of Non Standard Finance plc and former chairman of the council at Glenalmond College.

 Personal background

 Booker was born in the Middle East, where his father was working for the British Colonial Service.
 He grew up in Scotland and went to Glenalmond College in Perthshire.
 He then studied history and law at Gonville and Caius College at the University of Cambridge.